Fruit & Wine Real Estate

 We get excited then change our mind.
 We get mad then come to terms.
 It is a real old fashion stomach drop over rolling hills.

-During my 14 years in real estate I had 3 sellers that actually lived life Better Homes and Garden style.
+During my 14 years in real estate, I had 3 sellers that actually lived live Better Homes and Garden style.
 Each of these unusual seller’s were a dream to work with and the homes flew off the market.
-Back in the real world people’s homes range from gently lived in to down right scary.
-What all have in common, from perfect sellers to scary sellers, is not being able to see what buyer’s will see.
-It is a tight rope walk to decide what to focus on to get the home ready to sell.
+Back in the real world people’s homes range from gently lived into downright scary.
+What all have in common, from perfect sellers to scary sellers, is not being able to see what buyers will see.
+It is a tightrope walk to decide what to focus on to get the home ready to sell.